gurugrit/BerkeleyMLAI-Module5-Practical-Exercises/README.md

 [Link to Coupons Dataset](data/coupons.csv)

-The programming language used was Python, and the libraries used were: pandas, seaborn, matplotlib, numpy, and sweetviz.
-The specifics of the analysis, including code, visualizations, comments, and observations are contained in the following Jupiter Notebook:
+The programming language used was Python, and the libraries used were: pandas, seaborn, matplotlib, numpy The specifics of the analysis, including code, visualizations, comments, and observations are contained in the following Jupiter Notebook:

 [Link to Jupyter Notebook](code/CustomerCouponAcceptance.jpynb)